Effective field theory with resonant P-wave interaction: Summary and outlook

 Inspired by previous works for $S$-wave interactions, we have used a momentum-dependent nonlocal potential~\eqref{eqn:pwaveLO} to develop an EFT for shallow $P$-wave resonances.
 The goal is to construct a framework more suitable, at least for some many-body methods, to apply in many-body calculations than previous implementations based on energy-dependent potentials.

 We have shown that the potential generates the effective-range expansion with the scattering volume and generalized effective range term as the LO.
-Although the LO $S$ matrix has a third poles besides the resonance poles, it does not correspond to a negative-norm bound state unlike in the case of energy-dependent potentials.
+Although the LO $S$ matrix has a third pole besides the resonance poles, it does not correspond to a negative-norm bound state unlike in the case of energy-dependent potentials.
 Higher-order ERE terms can be attained by adding systematically higher-order potentials in perturbation theory.
-Despite their UV suppression the potentials still need regularization, and renormalization was explained up to {\NNLO} for the two-body sector.
+Despite their ultraviolet (UV) suppression the potentials still need regularization, and renormalization was explained up to {\NNLO} for the two-body sector.
 Subleading potentials resemble those $S$-wave potentials proposed in Ref.~\cite{Beane:2021dab}, although the UV/IR symmetry of the $S$-matrix seems to be lost.

-We then apply a power counting specialized for the neutron-alpha system where the $P_{3/2}$ resonance is a prominent feature.
-The same scaling for the ERE parameters as in Refs.~\cite{Bedaque:2003wa} was assumed, but the correspondence between the Lagrangian parameters is, not surprisingly, obscured by distinctive forms of the interactions.
+We then applied the framework to the neutron-$\alpha$ system where the $P_{3/2}$ resonance is a prominent feature.
+The same scaling for the ERE parameters as in Ref.~\cite{Bertulani:2002sz} was assumed, but our framework does not generate the deep bound state as that of Ref.~\cite{Bertulani:2002sz} would.
+In addition, the correspondence between the Lagrangian parameters is, not surprisingly, obscured by distinctive forms of the interactions.
 The NLO phase shifts showed excellent agreement with the phase shift analysis from Ref.~\cite{Arndt:1973ssf}.

-Neutron-neutron-alpha system was studied, with the intention to examine whether the three-body physics learned in Ref.~\cite{Ji:2014wta} can be recovered with the nonlocal potential.
+The neutron-neutron-$\alpha$ system was studied, with the intention to examine whether the three-body physics learned in Ref.~\cite{Ji:2014wta} can be recovered with the nonlocal potential.
 The answer is affirmative.
 The three-body force is confirmed to be at LO on renormalization ground.
 With the three-body parameter $H_0$ fitted to the ${}^6$He binding energy, the running of $H_0(\Lambda)$ also shows a limit-cycle behavior.
-However, the advantage of the momentum-dependent $n-\alpha$ interaction will only be fully realized in still higher-body calculations where it becomes increasingly difficult to implement energy-dependent potentials.
+However, the advantage of the momentum-dependent $n$-$\alpha$ interaction will only be fully realized in still higher-body calculations where it becomes increasingly difficult to implement energy-dependent potentials.
 This is under investigation.

 \acknowledgments